At least 1.93 crore in Karnataka were infected by COVID-19

 Coronavirus outbreak: India records 46,254 new COVID-19 cases; Active cases remain below six lakh

-Immunoglobulin G (IgG) is the most common antibody in blood and other body fluids, which protects against the bacterial and viral infections.
+Immunoglobulin G (IgG) is the most common antibody in blood and other body fluids, which protects against bacterial and viral infections.
 It is developed after an infection or immunisation.
 The survey also found that the infection fatality rate due to Covid-19 was 0.05 per cent.

 "Out of 7.07 crore estimated population in Karnataka, the study estimates that 1.93 crore (27.3 per cent) of the people are either currently infected or already had the infection in the past, as of 16 September 2020," the report said.
 It further stated that the present IFR is likely an underestimate.